NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/04-agentic-memories/index.md

 ### How Memories Work

-Think of AI memories like a **digital notebook** that the AI maintains about your project:
+Think of AI memories like a **digital notebook** that the AI maintains about your project.
+This notebook contains your project context including goals, architecture, and technology choices, along with your preferred code patterns, coding styles, and conventions.
+It also tracks decisions made with their reasoning, monitors progress by recording what's been completed and what's next, and learns your personal preferences about how you like to work and communicate.

-- **Project Context** - Goals, architecture, technology choices
-- **Code Patterns** - Your preferred coding styles and conventions
-- **Decisions Made** - Important choices and their reasoning
-- **Progress Tracking** - What's been completed and what's next
-- **Personal Preferences** - How you like to work and communicate

 ### Types of Memory Systems

-**1. Session Memory (Short-term)**
-- Remembers the current conversation
-- Lost when you close the chat
-- Like human short-term memory

-**2. Project Memory (Medium-term)**
-- Remembers information about specific projects
-- Persists across multiple sessions
+1. **Session Memory (Short-term)** remembers the current conversation but is lost when you close the chat, functioning much like human short-term memory.
-- Like taking notes in a project notebook
+2. **Project Memory (Medium-term)** remembers information about specific projects and persists across multiple sessions, similar to taking notes in a project notebook that you can reference later.

-**3. Personal Memory (Long-term)**
-- Learns your general preferences and patterns
-- Applies across all projects
-- Like a colleague who knows how you work
+3. **Personal Memory (Long-term)** learns your general preferences and patterns, applying this knowledge across all projects like a colleague who has worked with you long enough to understand how you prefer to work.

 ## Cursor's Memories Feature